Birmingham AL Marijuana Possession Lawyer

 As more and more states in America move to decriminalize or legalize marijuana possession, Alabama remains steadfast in its prohibition of marijuana possession in any form.
 Even if you do not consider marijuana possession to be a serious offense, the courts in Alabama still take it seriously.
-This means that prosecutors may be inclined to prosecute you as a criminal defendant to the fullest extent of the law.
+This means that prosecutors are motivated to prosecute you as a criminal defendant to the fullest extent of the law.

 To protect yourself effectively, you may need competent legal representation from a Birmingham marijuana possession lawyer.
 Consult a trustworthy drug attorney and know that you are in capable hands.